 Bullying is wrong.
 It is harmful and can make anyone feel frightened, upset, or powerless.
 Don’t simply stand by.
 Everyone can help stop bullying.
 Here’s how:

-1 DONT”S GIVE THE BULLY AN AUDIENCE.
+1 DON’T GIVE THE BULLY AN AUDIENCE.
 Don’t laugh, cheer them on, or be part of a silent crowd.

 2 LET THE BULLY KNOW THEIR BEHAVIOR ISN’T COOL.
-Use phrases like: “Leave him/her alone,” “Putting someone down isn’t cool,” “No one thinks this is funny,” or “Stop being such a bully.”
+Use phrases like: “Leave them alone,” “Putting someone down isn’t cool,” “No one thinks this is funny,” or “Stop being such a bully.”

 3 ONLY INTERVENE WHEN YOU FEEL SAFE TO DO SO.
 Walk away or get help if necessary.